ArthurDyevre/oTree-Dialogue-Experiment/README.md

-# 1. Decisions of Lottery, Risk and Judicial Game on Git
+# 1. App for Experimental Protocol on Git
 Application for tutorial experiments with oTree

 1. Download Gitbash for giving the command line instructions and follow custom configurations within the Gitbash app terminal